lcarsde/lcarswm/readme.md

 ## Required
 ### For compiling
-* ncurses5-compat-libs: apparently libtinfo.so.5 is used by the compiler, which is part of this package.
+* ncurses5-compat-libs: apparently libtinfo.so.5 is used by the compiler that is used by this package.
 * header files and development libraries for XLib, randr, xpm, libxml2, glib and pango.
 Check the travis yaml file to find the build dependencies in the install routines for Ubuntu.

 ### For using